johnman3032/simple-lora-dreambooth-trainer/README.md

 This is a small training GUI for Stable Diffusion 1.5 and XL It is intended to simplify the Stable Diffusion training process, and thus make it more accessible for a wider audience.
+Currently this GUI is for Nvidia GPUs on Windows, you *may* be able to get it to work on AMD GPUs using the ROCm version of PyTorch on Linux by editing the .bat files and turning them into .sh files.

 Nonetheless, there are some concepts you should know in order to use this GUI effectively.